phl-blu/PokeGotchi/TESTING_SHORTCUTS.md

 ## Testing Scenarios

-### Test Egg Animation
+### Test Egg Animation (Key Behavior)
 1. Press **R** to reset Pokemon to egg stage
-2. Make a commit to your repository
+2. Press **C** to simulate a single commit (7-12 XP randomly)
-3. Watch the egg animate once then return to static
+3. **IMPORTANT**: Watch the egg shake/animate once then return to static
+4. Press **C** multiple times to simulate multiple commits
+5. **Each individual commit should make the egg shake** - this is the core behavior
+6. The egg stage (visual appearance) may advance occasionally for variety
+7. The egg should animate on EVERY commit, not just when changing stages

 ### Test Evolution Cycle
 1. Press **R** to reset to egg